jarviscanada/jarvis_data_eng_anne/resume/README.md

 ## Development Projects

->Update Github link using markdown link syntax.

 Project source code: [Project source code.](https://github.com/jarviscanada/jarvis_data_eng_anne)

->The project description allows hiring managers to understand your project and technologies you used(e.g. programing langauge, libraries, algorithms, hardwards, tools, etc.).
-The project description must be at least 30 words.

->Use *Not started* as a placeholder

 - **[Cluster Monitor](./linux_sql)**: Cluster Monitor Agent is an internal tool that monitors the server cluster resources.
 It records the hardware specifications of each node (server) and monitors resource usage such as CPU and memory utilization in real time.
 The collected data is stored in a locally hosted PostgreSQL database on a designated primary server node.
 This tool allows for report generation, which can inform future resource planning such as adding or removing servers based on their usage and activity.